sjtrny/wordle/README.md

 # Methodology

-The solver attempts to play a word that reduces the remaining possibilities as much as possible in each round.
-This is equivalent to playing the word that has the highest entropy for the outcome.
+The solver attempts to play words that maximise the amount of information about the solution that is received after playing.
+In statistical terms this means playing the word that has the highest entropy for the outcome.

-When guessing there are 243 possible outcomes (5 letters with 3 states i.e. 3^5).
-The entropy for a guess is thus
+A guess results in 243 possible outcomes (5 letters with 3 states i.e. 3^5).
+For example all 5 grey letters is one outcome, a green followed by four grey letters is another.

+The entropy for a guess is given by

 ![equation](http://www.sciweavers.org/tex2img.php?eq=-%20%5Csum_%7Bi%3D1%7D%5E%7B243%7D%20P%28o_i%29%20%5Clog%7BP%28o_i%29%7D&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0)